Maryland man accused of plotting to run van into National Harbor crowd, 'keep driving and driving and driving'

 "Today, the government filed a motion arguing for Henry to be detained pending trial as a flight risk and a danger to the community.
 Specifically, the government’s detention memo alleges that Henry, who claimed to be inspired by the ISIS terrorist organization, stole a U-Haul van with the intention of using it as a weapon against pedestrians on sidewalks within the National Harbor complex along the Potomac River," the U.S. Attorney’s Office for the District of Maryland said.

 Henry has had "hatred" toward those who don't practice Islam for two years, officials said Monday, adding that he was allegedly inspired from videos of foreign terrorists.
 He allegedly planned to conduct a similar attack to the truck attack in Nice, France in 2016.
+Authorities say Henry admitted that he wanted to create "panic and chaos"

 "After stealing the van, Henry drove around, arriving at Dulles International Airport in Virginia at approximately 5:00 a.m. on Wednesday, March 27, 2019," officials said.
 "The government’s motion for detention alleges that Henry exited his U-Haul and entered the terminal, trying to find a way through security, allegedly to harm 'disbelievers' in a way designed for maximum publicity.
 After more than two hours of failing to breach Dulles’s security perimeter, Henry allegedly returned to the U-Haul."